Catalog Year: 2020-2021

 Areas of study in Explorations include higher education and the liberal arts, the aims and expectations of the College, engaged learning, academic and career explorations, and self-inquiry and personal development.
 Additionally, the seminar focuses on refining student knowledge, perspectives and skills requisite to successful academic work and integration into the Hendrix community.

-Each new student will be enrolled in both an Engaged Citizen and an Explorations section.
+Each new student is enrolled in both an Engaged Citizen and an Explorations section.
 Explorations may not be dropped.
-In each Explorations section, an upper-class peer assistant will be available to provide student perspective and assistance.
+In each Explorations section, an upper-class peer assistant is available to provide student perspective and assistance.
 Transfer and returning students who are exempt from The Engaged Citizen are also exempt from Explorations.

-An examination of the American way of life designed to introduce international and exchange students to aspects of American culture (values, politics, education, culture, religion, etc.) and thus promote a more profound understanding of their host culture.
-Typically offered during the Summer Institute for English Language and Culture.
-Open only to degree-seeking international students and exchange students with instructor's permission.
+An examination of the American way of life designed to introduce international students to aspects of American culture (values, politics, education, culture, religion, etc.) and thus promote a more profound understanding of their host culture.
+Typically offered during the International Summer Institute.
+Open only to degree-seeking international students.

 The Engaged Citizen is a one-semester course required of all first-year students entering Hendrix College.
 The theme of the "engaged citizen"combines the spirit of Hendrix Odyssey Program with the College's stated purpose of "inspiring students to live lives of accomplishment, integrity, service, and joy."
 From philosophers and physicists to artists and anthropologists, we all approach questions about what it means to be involved in our communities, whether locally or globally, in different ways.
 This course seeks to illuminate the multiplicity of possible interpretations of engaging as a citizen through interdisciplinary team etaching, in which pairs of faculty from across the institution come togehter to form dyads and explore as sub-topic from different methodological "ways of knowing."
 The varying disciplinary and individual approaches to this theme are intended to provoke discussion and reflection on this topic both within the dyads and throughout the Hendrix community.
 The students divide their time equally between the two dyad professors over the course of the semester.
 The dyads can also meet periodically as a combined group if the professors deem it appropriate.
 The course includes an engaged learning component, involving an introductory hands-on activity, that engages academic material in or outside the classroom and is tied to the content of the course.